mmuller88/mmblog/content/aws-spring/index.md

 ---
 title: Java Spring CI/CD in AWS - The HalloCasa Journey
 show: "no"
-date: "2023-08-27"
+date: "2023-08-28"
 image: "index.jpg"
 tags: ["eng", "2023", "aws", "hallocasa", "docker", "java", "cdk", "nofeed"] #nofeed
 pruneLength: 50
 ---

 A fresh start can be daunting, especially when it comes to revamping an existing Java Spring application.
-This was my journey with the HalloCasa real estate platform, and here's how we took it from deployment nightmares to smooth, cloud-based operations.
+This was my journey with the HalloCasa real estate platform, and here's how we took it from deployment nightmares to smooth, cloud-native operations.
 If you would like to improve your Java Spring CI/CD experience as well.
 Reach out to me!

 ## Introducing HalloCasa